Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Introduction and main results

-We also give a formula for the (finite) dimension of $\mf{h}$-weight spaces of finite modules, generalising the usual Weyl characters of Verma modules, in~\eqref{eq:dimension_weight_space}.
-The combinatorial complexity still lies in the positive root lattice, so in the archetypal case of $\mf{g} = \mf{sl}(2,\mb{C})$ there is a simple solution (see~\eqref{eq:dimension_weight_space_sl_2}).
+We also give a formula for the (finite) dimension of the $\mf h$-weight spaces of the finite modules, generalising the usual Weyl characters of Verma modules, in~\eqref{eq:dimension_weight_space}.
+The combinatorial complexity still lies in the positive root lattice, so in the archetypal case of $\mf g = \mf{sl}(2,\mb C)$ there is a simple expression (see~\eqref{eq:dimension_weight_space_sl_2}).

-After establishing these properties we consider tensor products of singular modules labeled by marked points on the Riemann sphere, and study their space $\ms{H}$ of coinvariants for the action of $\mf{g}$-valued meromorphic functions with poles at the marked points.
-Using a generalisation of the standard filtrations/gradings of tame modules we prove the following.
+After establishing these properties we consider tensor products of singular modules labeled by marked points on the Riemann sphere, and study their space $\ms H$ of coinvariants for the action of $\mf g$-valued meromorphic functions with poles at the marked points.
+Introducing generalisations of the standard filtrations/gradings of tame modules we prove the following.

-\begin{theorem}~ \begin{itemize} \item The space $\ms{H}$ is canonically identified with the space of $\mf{g}$-coinvariants for the tensor product of finite modules (Props.~\ref{prop:surjectivity_coinvariants},~\ref{prop:kernel_coinvariants} and~\ref{prop:coinvariants_with_dual}).
+\begin{theorem}~ \begin{itemize} \item The space $\ms H$ is canonically identified with the space of $\mf g$-coinvariants for the tensor product of finite modules (Props.~\ref{prop:surjectivity_coinvariants}--\ref{prop:kernel_coinvariants} and~\ref{prop:coinvariants_with_dual}).